 (A) This rule establishes standards to ensure the prompt and accurate notification of certain prescribed incidents.
-It also requires the agency to review and analyze all incidents so that it might identify and implement corrective measures designed to prevent recurrence and manage risk.
+It also requires the provider to review and analyze all incidents so that it might identify and implement corrective measures designed to prevent recurrence and manage risk.

-(4) "Six month reportable incident" means an incident type of which limited information must be reported to the department.
+(5) "Six month reportable incident" means an incident type of which limited information must be reported to the department.
 A six month reportable incident is not the same as a reportable incident.

-(5) "Six month incident data report" means a data report which must be submitted to the department.
+(6) "Six month incident data report" means a data report which must be submitted to the department.

-(2) As part of the agency's performance improvement process, a periodic review and analysis of reportable incidents, and other incidents as defined in agency policy, shall be performed.
-This shall include a review of all incident reports received from licensed type 2 and type 3 residential facilities regarding persons served by the agency, and any action taken by the agency, as appropriate.
+(2) As part of the provider's performance improvement process, a periodic review and analysis of reportable incidents, and other incidents as defined in the provider's policy, shall be performed.
+This shall include a review of all incident reports received from class two and class three residential facilities as defined in division (B) of section 5119.34 of the Revised Code regarding persons served by the provider, and any action taken by the provider, as appropriate.